Kxeta/react-quiz-creator/README.md

  - Babel
  - Webpack
  - Quill as RichText editor (React-quill)
- - Deciding which plugin to use for draggable sort
+ - React-beautiful-dnd to sort with drag and drop the elements
- - Starting to use Mobx for state management